iwishjames/project1/README.md

 My Solution: I wanted to create a forum/twitter/slack/memepage that could hold information, A Community knowledge base of Tools, Tips, and Experiences from the General Assembly.

+XP stands for Experience.
+In gaming terms it also stands for Experience Points.
+By using XP I am refering to both of these.

-This website was built using Ruby on Rails and also uses Bootstrap and hosting by Heroku.
+This website was built using Ruby on Rails.
+It also uses Bootstrap for CSS and Heroku for hosting.

 ----
 ## Features: